 - Description of my building (an excerpt from the story I’m currently working on)

 There are two living rooms, both incredibly large, one bordered by a sun room overlooking the Village.
-I remember when we first started dating spending evenings in that room looking up at thunderstorms and then making a mad dash outside to run around in them.
 Over the next few weeks we’re going to convert it into a Space Room – yep, an entire room painted navy with constellations on the ceiling and lights strung from wall to wall, with a life-size TARDIS and fully operational telescope calling it home.
 I don’t think a room could be any more perfect.
 The living room has dark wooden panelling on the walls and huge bay windows; a fireplace over which hangs a mantlepiece and a large, antique clock.
-The second living room is just as enormous, and after spending hours on hands and knees scrubbing the floors to a sparkle, we painted the upper part of the wood-panelled walls a rich, deep claret.
+The second living room is just as enormous, and after spending hours on hands and knees scrubbing the floors to a sparkle, I painted the upper part of the wood-panelled walls a rich, deep claret.
 Attached to the kitchen is an entire room-sized pantry, and there’s even a “maid’s quarters” which we’re using for storing bikes and decorations and all the other stuff I haven’t organised yet.

 Now all that’s left is to find a third flatmate, and we’ll be set!
-After some of the royal winners I’ve lived with in the past, we really want to find someone nice, conscientious, and above all, normal – we’re hoping to get someone in for June or July, but until then we’re just enjoying have such an opulent, character-filled, wonderfully creepy space all to ourselves.
-Fancy moving in with us or know someone who might be interested?
+After some of the royal winners I’ve lived with in the past, I really want to find someone nice, conscientious, and above all, normal – I’m hoping to get someone in for June or July, but until then I’m just enjoying being in such an opulent, character-filled, wonderfully creepy space 🙂 Fancy moving in with us or know someone who might be interested?
 Let me show you around!

 I just got home from a seriously crap day involving some potential bad news, some actual bad news, and a subsequent thirty-minute crying fit in the work toilets.
 Not high levels of win.
 But on the bus, I found my thoughts drifting from feeling sorry for myself to writing, to two massive things in my life right now, and I found myself mentally drafting a post about it.
 I’ve taken to carrying a notebook around with me everywhere lately – I pack it in my bag along with my lunch, several books, and USB chips in the morning, keep it beside my computer at work to jot down ideas and flashes of what I hope to be inspiration, hauling it home at the end of the day and keeping it beside my bed in case I wake up with an idea in the night.
 It’s a habit I’m enjoying immensely, and it kind of makes me feel like a little bit more of a Real Writer.
 Note: I wasn’t using it because I was trying to hold a pile of letters, a laptop bag and a bottle of port as well as the handrail, and the remaining energy that wasn’t being spent coming up with this post was being used on Not Falling Over.